 MGIB Refunds Available for Post-9/11 GI Bill Users

 There is an exception to the no-refund policy for the Montgomery GI Bill.
 You can get a refund of your $1,200 buy-in if you are eligible for the Post-9/11 GI Bill, you elect to use those benefits instead of the Montgomery GI Bill you bought into and you use the entire Post-9/11 GI Bill benefits.

 Q: Do I get a refund of the $1,200 buy-in for the Montgomery GI Bill?

 A: Any individual who paid the $1,200 buy-in for the Montgomery GI Bill and elects to use the Post-9/11 GI Bill may be refunded a proportional amount if, and after all entitlement under the Post-9/11 GI Bill is used.
 Individuals who do not use all their entitlement under the Post-9/11 GI Bill will not receive a refund of contributions paid under the Montgomery GI Bill.

 How Does the Montgomery GI Bill Refund Work?

 The MGIB refund is also prorated based on the amount of Montgomery GI Bill eligibility you have remaining.
 For example, if you didn’t use any of your Montgomery GI Bill benefits, you should receive the entire $1,200 refund.
-If you used ⅓ of your MGIB benefits, you may only receive $800 back, etc. However, I am not 100% certain on the formula used, and the VA rep I spoke with on the phone mentioned he would have to run the query on a case by case basis.
+If you used one-third of your MGIB benefits, you may only receive $800 back and so forth.
+However, I am not 100% certain about the formula used, and the VA rep I spoke with on the phone mentioned he would have to run the query on a case-by-case basis.
 Please contact the Department of Veterans Affairs for more information specific to your situation.